ikirigin/wiif/README.md

 ## TODO list:

+8. fix bug around notifications
+9. fix template & view data so that there is a calendar view
 9. Auth flow for withings to connect account (just connect to ivan user)
 10. Data model for weight data
 10. Pull in weight data routinely